 There is much debate over using soap to clean cast iron as well as the method of curing.
-Soap and vigerous scrubbing tends to remove the cured finish, making it neccessary to redo the cure process.
+Soap and vigorous scrubbing tends to remove the cured finish, making it necessary to redo the cure process.
 Our view is that properly cured cast iron can be cleaned with a dry paper towel in most instances.
 In stubborn cases, a damp cloth will do the job.

 Most cast iron sold today has been pre-cured by the manufacturer.
-If you pirchase one of these you should not need to cure until after many uses.
+If you purchase one of these you should not need to cure until after many uses.
 You will know when to cure when food starts to stick.
-Of course if you acquire cast iron cookware at a garage sale or receive gramdma's hand-me-down, you will need to cure it before using.
+Of course if you acquire cast iron cookware at a garage sale or receive grandma's hand-me-down, you will need to cure it before using.